 - Nearly all of Dissidia: Final Fantasy's stages all have "grind bars" of some sort.
 What they look like depends on what stage you're on, the can be arcs of light, walls, stone ridges, or the freaking Lifestream itself!.

 - In Scaler, Scaler can grind bare-clawed on rails.
 However, grinding plays a bit of an important role, as it is the only way for Scaler to charge up energy, which can then be used in an electric attack.

-- When Sora visits Tarzan's world in the first Kingdom Hearts 1, there's a minigame where the two of them go tree-surfing.
-To make this even weirder, if you make the right turns you end up sliding through a cave.
+- When Sora visits Deep Jungle in the first Kingdom Hearts, there's a minigame where he and Tarzan go tree-surfing.
+To make this even weirder, if you make the right turns you can end up sliding through a cave.